MCPRUNNER/filescrubberMCP/README.md

 ## Summary

-**FileScrubber MCP Server** is a powerful, enterprise-ready MCP server that extends AI assistants with comprehensive file system operations, data parsing, and template rendering capabilities.
+**FileScrubberMCP** is a powerful, enterprise-ready MCP server that extends AI assistants with comprehensive file system operations, data parsing, and template rendering capabilities.
 It enables AI models to interact with local and remote files, query structured data across multiple formats, transform content, and generate documentation through Scriban templates.

 ### Key Capabilities